-Micron Technology Inc. [MU] – A worthy stock for long-term investors
+Micron Technology Inc. [MU] – A worthy Stock for long-term investors

 Micron Technology Inc. [NASDAQ:MU]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Micron Technology Inc. [MU], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 2/28/2020.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Micron Technology Inc. [MU], the most recently available average analyst rating is from the quarter that ends in 2/28/2020.
 On average, stock market experts give MU an Buy rating.
-The average 12-month price forecast for this stock is $41.30, with the high estimate being $100.00, the low estimate being $35.00 and the median estimate amounting to $60.00.
-This is compared to its latest closing price of $43.40.
+The average 12-month price forecast for this stock is $45.04, with the high estimate being $100.00, the low estimate being $35.00 and the median estimate amounting to $60.00.
+This is compared to its latest closing price of $44.16.

-Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on 06/25/2020.
+Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on 06/25/2020.

 Fundamental Analysis of Micron Technology Inc. [MU]